 How will students based outside the U.S. who cannot receive a vaccine authorized by the FDA fulfill the requirement?

 We recognize that students outside the United States may only be able to obtain vaccines that have been authorized by the World Health Organization (WHO) but not the FDA.
-Following the guidelines of the U.S. Centers for Disease Control and Prevention (CDC), FDU will recognize vaccines authorized for use by the WHO.
-Accordingly, international students who receive any of the FDA- or WHO-authorized vaccines will meet the FDU requirement.
+Following the guidelines of the U.S. Centers for Disease Control and Prevention (CDC), FDU recognizes vaccines authorized for use by the WHO.
+Accordingly, international students who receive any of the FDA- or WHO-authorized vaccines meet the FDU requirement.

 We also understand that some students based outside the United States might not be able to obtain a vaccine authorized by either the WHO or FDA.
 FDU will work with these students to help them receive an FDA-approved vaccine after they arrive in the United States.

 Do students who already had COVID-19 still need to show proof of vaccination to attend FDU?

 Yes.
 Students who have tested positive for COVID-19 in the past still must be vaccinated and show proof of their vaccination.